-The research, funded by Cancer Research UK, was released to coincide with the announcement of the charity’s new strategy to accelerate progress with the ambition that three-quarters of all cancer patients diagnosed in 20 years time will survive at least 10 years.
+The preliminary cancer survival statistics from the new Lancet paper were published by Cancer Research UK when they launched their new strategy earlier this year.
+The charity’s strategy aims to accelerate progress with the ambition that three-quarters of all cancer patients diagnosed in 20 years’ time will survive at least 10 years.

-- Short course - Cancer Survival: Principles, Methods and Applications
+- Short course: Cancer Survival: Principles, Methods and Applications